tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-data-source.md

 ### credentials

-Contains a `connectionString` property that specifies how an indexer connects to an Azure resource.
+Contains a "connectionString" property that specifies how an indexer connects to an Azure resource.

 |Attribute|Description|
 |---------------|-----------------|